mlisi1/tf_reader/README.md

 + Curves on the plot can be smoothed via slider
 + Training specific dataclass is read and showed in a scalar-specific Info window
 + Scalar is highlited in the plot when the mouse hovers its label
++ Scalars are ordered based on how well they performed on average during test
++ A list of the scalars plotted can now be saved in a .txt file

 <div style="display: flex;">